 Let’s use a few examples of market participants to explain the psychology behind support and resistance.

 First let’s assume there are buyers who’ve been buying a stock close to a support area.
 Let’s say that support level is $50.
 They buy some stock at $50 and now it moves up and away from that level to $55.
 The buyers are happy and want to buy more stock at $50, but not $55.
-They decide if the price moves back down to $50 they will buy more.
-They’re happy but want more and are creating demand at the $50 level.
+They decide if the price moves back down to $50, they will buy more.
+They’re creating demand at the $50 level.

 The third group bought the stock below $50; let’s say they bought it at $40.
-When the stock got to $50 they sold their stock only to watch it go to $55.
+When the stock got to $50, they sold their stock, only to watch it go to $55.
 Now they want to re-establish their long positions and want to buy it back at the same price they sold it, $50.
 They’ve changed their sentiment from sellers to buyers.
-They regret their sale and want to right that wrong.
+They regret selling it and want to right that wrong.
 This creates more demand.